 Our education programs include Visual Arts, Dance and Theater Classes, Culinary Arts, Youth and Teen Visual Arts and Camps.
 In addition we offer enhanced Ceramics and Glass programs.

-Registration for Winter classes is now open.
-In-person classes begin January 4.
+Registration for Summer classes is now open.
+In-person classes begin June 12.
 You can Register here.
-Choose the area you want to explore from the left-side menu.
+Choose the area you want to explore from the menu to the right.

 Classes initially will be limited to 10 participants and common areas will be cleaned in between classes by teachers.
 You can view our Covid-19 Preparedness and Response Program here.

 The Workhouse Arts center provides an exceptional, exciting, and collaborative environment for younger artists ages 4-17 to explore mediums such as drawing, painting, ceramics, glass, mixed media, computer game design, culinary arts, and more.

 Whether during our annual Summer Camp sessions or in our other youth and teen arts camps held throughout the year, including Spring Break Arts Camp and various Mini-Camps, our fun-infused arts enrichment classes are taught by professional artists and Master of Art in Teaching (MAT) graduate students from George Mason University.

 Our Camp programs typically offer students a 12:1 student/teacher ratio, designed to ensure each student receives the attention needed to excel, have fun, and develop creative skills.
 The Youth + Teen Arts Camp program also gives students an opportunity to engage in physical exercise activities, community service projects, and access to certain state-of-the-art facilities on our beautiful and historic 55-acre campus.